 Romance Writers of America (romantic suspense)

-Pitch Wars and Pitch Madness (Great way to hone your craft and find an agent!)
+Pitch Wars and Pitch Madness (Great way to hone your blurb and find an agent!)

 Save the Cat! by Blake Snyder (A favorite for plotting, with multiple editions and formats—original edition is screenplay-oriented but applicable to all genres.)

 Plot Perfect by Paula Munier (another great plotting resource)

 The Elements of Style by Strunk & White (the classic, rev. by E.B.
 White)

 On Writing Well by William Zinsser (also classic)

 Eats, Shoots & Leaves by Lynne Truss (punctuation)